Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Problem Setup

-Because the number of possible treatment assignments is exponential in $n$ (i.e., $2^n$), making causal inferences on the ATE is impractical unless further assumption is imposed on the structure of the outcome function $Y_i$.
+Because the number of possible treatment assignments is exponential in $n$ (i.e., $2^n$), making causal inferences on the TTE is impractical unless further assumptions are imposed on the structure of the outcome function $Y_i$.
 Throughout this paper, we assume that $Y_i(\BFz)$ depends only on the treatments of units from a subset $\mathcal{N}_i \subset V$, which is referred to as the \emph{neighborhood set} of unit $i$.
-More formally, for any two assignment vector $\BFz$ and $\BFz'$ such that $z_i=z'_i$ and $z_j=z'_j$ for all $j\in \mathcal{N}_i$, we have $Y_i(\BFz)=Y_i(\BFz')$.
+More formally, for any two assignment vectors $\BFz$ and $\BFz'$ such that $z_i=z'_i$ and $z_j=z'_j$ for all $j\in \mathcal{N}_i$, we have $Y_i(\BFz)=Y_i(\BFz')$.
 We assume that the neighborhood set is known and correctly specified for each unit.
 By connecting units with their neighbors, we get a directed graph $G(V, E)$ where $V$ is the set of all units and $E$ is the set of all edges.
 Without loss of generality, we assume the graph is connected; otherwise, the problem can be decomposed into separate subgraphs.